 It won’t be a miracle of course, but you won’t struggle as much as you did before.
 When blood can flow around the body freely, without any blockages or scarring or cholesterol build ups, the way you move will be improved and you won’t get as tired as easily as you once did.

 This seems pretty obvious, but the signs of wear and tear we usually get in our 40s can occur a lot earlier if we’re overweight or obese.
 Losing weight therefore can make using your limbs a lot less stiff and painful, and the place that’ll thank you the most is your knees.
 Read: Link Between Obesity and Joint Pain.

 Less pressure on the very joints holding us up means they’re going to stick around in good shape for a lot longer.
 It’s said for every pound in weight you manage to lose, which can be done every week, is equivalent to losing four pounds of pressure when it comes to your knees.

 You’ll Spend Less Money

 You won’t need to fork over your money for as many medical expenses as you may have done before.
 That’s because any of the many obesity-related illnesses are less likely to target you.
 Things such as a heart attack or developing diabetes are less of a risk, which is great in terms of health and financial worries!
-Hundreds, maybe thousands, of dollars a year can be saved and put towards something better — like a good trip or something fun to do with family or friends.
+Hundreds, maybe thousands, of dollars a year can be saved and put towards something better — like a dream vacation or maybe even that dream piece of Boston real estate.